srivarshan624/Retail-Dashboard-Janani/README.md

     As a retail shop owner, they would like to analyze the

-    - Best Performing Product of the Year
+    - Best Performing Products in terms of Quantity & Price
+    - Best Performing month for Overall product revenue
+    - Productwise Monthly Performance
+    - Best Performing Regions
-    -
+    - Top Customers

+    All the information should be interactive & dynamic to support future data.

+## Charts Used to Reveal the Truth

+## Dashboard Controls Used to Filter the Data

 Data Used: